ericsonga/ex1Parsons/_sources/pretestFixCode.rst

           # if count is greater than 0
           if count > 0:

-              # calculate and print the average
+              # calculate and return the average
               return sumRain

           # otherwise return 0